 In spring, short grass offers several advantages:

-Faster green-up - Short grass doesn’t shade soil, allowing sunlight to reach soil and warm it.
+Faster green-up - Short grass doesn’t shade the soil, allowing sunlight to reach the soil and warm it.
 This leads to earlier growth, also known as green-up.

 Less debris - Most leaves skip across short lawns in winter winds, but get bogged down in tall grass.